- Wildlife Officer Career Information

 Or you may submit anonymous tips to CDFW using tip411. tip411 an internet based tool from CitizenObserver.com that enables the public to text message an anonymous tip to wildlife officers and lets the officers respond back creating an anonymous two-way conversation.
 Anyone with a cell phone may send an anonymous tip to CDFW by texting "CALTIP", followed by a space and the message, to 847411 (tip411).

 Or download the free CALTIP smartphone App which operates similarly to tip411 by creating an anonymous two-way conversation with wildlife officers to report wildlife and pollution violations.
 The CALTIP App can be downloaded for free via the Google Play Store and iTunes App Store.

 Be prepared to give the fullest possible account of the incident including the name, address, age and description of the suspect, vehicle description, direction of travel, license number, type of violation and when and where it occurred.
 You do not have to give your name.

-    Information from the call is relayed to the Fish and Wildlife region where the offense occurred and an investigation is undertaken locally.
+Information from the call is relayed to the CDFW region where the offense occurred and an investigation is undertaken locally.
 If the information supplied by the caller results in an arrest the caller becomes eligible for a reward.
 (Rewards up to $1,000 have been paid.)
-The case is then reviewed by a volunteer citizen's group known as the "Caltip Foundation".
+The case is then reviewed by a volunteer citizen's group known as the "CalTIP Rewards Committee".

 CalTIP rewards come entirely from donations, no state funds are used.
-The CalTIP Foundation, not the Department of Fish and Wildlife, receives and administers these funds.
-Money not used for the payment of rewards goes toward furthering CalTIP's educational goals (public service announcements, informational videos, billboard campaigns,
+The CalTIP Rewards Committee, not CDFW, receives and administers these funds.
+Money not used for the payment of rewards goes toward furthering CalTIP's educational goals.

 If you want to find out more about the CalTIP program or have questions about how the CalTIP program works, please e-mail Lt.
 Mike Milotz